 Baby Chiropractor Melbourne

-My chiropractic for babies is gentle, safe and effective.
+My chiropractic for babies is very gentle.

 An initial visit within the first 4-6 weeks of life is highly recommended.
 This is especially relevant if there has been a history of prematurity, traumatic normal delivery, multiple birth or assisted delivery that includes forceps, vacuum extraction or caesarean section.

 If you are looking at this website you are probably wondering if your baby could benefit from seeing a Melbourne Baby Chiropractor.
 You may have already sought professional advice and been told that your baby is fine, but intuitively you know something is wrong.
-When working with babies I use gentle chiropractic combined with over 25 years experience working as a paediatric nurse and midwife to provide treatment and advice to help resolve various issues.
+When working with babies I use gentle chiropractic combined with over 25 years experience working as a paediatric nurse and midwife to provide treatment and advice to help with various issues.

 I propose the following questions:

 - Does your baby have difficulty settling and staying asleep?
 (This may be due to musculoskeletal discomfort)

 - Does your baby sleep with their head always turned to one side?